jameshfisher/jameshfisher.com/_posts/2017-11-07-promise-implementation.md

 ---
-title: "A JavaScript Promises implementation"
+title: A JavaScript Promises implementation
-justification: "I use Promises all the time."
+justification: I use Promises all the time.
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 You can implement the `Promise` pattern yourself.